B1aSst/packet-sniffer/README.md

 ## Static

-In the [static directory](./static), you will find program made to be used with network samples (pcapng files).
+In the [static directory](./static), you will find program made to be used with [network samples](./network-samples) (pcapng files).
+It's best if you don't want to use your own network card and want to test.

 ## Exploit